← All claims

 2022 · JCI Insight

-RCT contradicts high Double-blind RCT: a 4-week high- vs low-AGE diet in abdominally obese but non-diabetic people changed AGE levels 2.7-5.3x yet produced no difference in insulin sensitivity, vascular function, inflammation or lipids — undercuts the idea that everyday glycation exposure harms healthy metabolism.
+RCT tested-null high Double-blind RCT: a 4-week high- vs low-AGE diet in abdominally obese but non-diabetic people changed AGE levels 2.7-5.3x yet produced no difference in insulin sensitivity, vascular function, inflammation or lipids — undercuts the idea that everyday glycation exposure harms healthy metabolism.

 Baye